sverok-man-collaboration/kalejdoskop-api/README.md

 npm run start
 ```

-This will start the Express server using the compiled files.
+This will execute the Express application by using the compiled JavaScript files.

 ## Endpoints